ChrisHeiden/Tangible_Interfaces_Project/README.md

 After doing so, click on board managment and search for esp32.
 Install it.
 This will take some time.
 However, then you will find all ESP32 boards in your board lib and many examples for it.
+In this project, we use the Adafruit ESP32 Feather board.

 ### Adding libraries
 To upload the code, you have to install following external libraries: